AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

        --              L1 access object (named type)
     end Show_Library_Level;

-As we can see in this code, mixing access objects of named and anonymous access types doesn't change the accessibility rules.
+As we can see in this code example, mixing access objects of named and anonymous access types doesn't change the accessibility rules.
 Again, the rules are only violated when the target object in the assignment is *less* deep.
-This is the case in the :ada:`L0_AO := L1_IA` and the
-:ada:`L0_IA := L0_Integer_Access (L1_AO)` assignments.
-Otherwise, mixing those
-access objects doesn't impose additional hurdles.
+This is the case in the :ada:`L0_AO := L1_IA` and the :ada:`L0_IA := L0_Integer_Access (L1_AO)` assignments.
+Otherwise, mixing those access objects doesn't impose additional hurdles.